Glucagon test

 What is a Glucagon test?

-A Glucagon test is a way of assessing growth hormone produced by the pituitary gland.
+A Glucagon test is a way of checking growth hormone produced by the pituitary gland.

 What is growth hormone?

-Growth hormone is a hormone produced by the pituitary gland that is needed for a child to grow normally.
-When it is released from the pituitary gland into the bloodstream, it travels to the body’s tissues stimulating growth.
+Growth hormone is a hormone produced by the pituitary gland.
+A child needs this hormone to grow.
+When the pituitary gland releases growth hormone into the bloodstream, it travels to the body’s tissues.
+This stimulates growth.

-Growth hormone levels vary during the day, so a single blood test cannot be used to check if your child is producing enough of it.
-We therefore use a stimulation test, where glucagon is used to stimulate your child’s pituitary gland to release growth hormone.
-We then measure the response over a three hour period.
+Growth hormone levels can change during the day.
+We cannot use a single blood test to check if your child is producing enough of it.
+So, we use a stimulation test.
+During this test, glucagon is used to stimulate your child’s pituitary gland.
+This releases growth hormone.
+We then measure your child's response over 3 hours.

 What happens before my child’s test?